VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 --- abstract

 In edge computing, a service may be deployed on multiple instances within one or more sites, called edge service.
-The edge service is associated with an ANYCAST address in IP layer, and the route of it with potential service metatdata will be distributed to the network.
+The edge service is associated with an ANYCAST address in IP layer, and the route of it with potential service metadata will be distributed to the network.
 The Edge Service Metadata can be used by ingress routers to make path selections not only based on the routing cost but also the running environment of the edge services.

 The service route with metadata can be collected by a PCE(Path Compute Element) or an analyzer for calculating the best path to the best site/instance.
 This draft describes a mechanism to collect the information of the service routes and related service metadata in BGP-LS.